sh/fragments-user-clientside/README.md

   we ignore cookies on the server.
 - a component must take all data that its rendering depends on via cursors from parent components.
+- pass in the root cursor into "special" components like `ComponentRoot`, `ComponentRouter`, `ComponentLoadCurrentUser`, `ComponentNavigation`
+- pass in specialized cursors into all other components

 ## state tree and cursors